 - Once your USPTO trademark registration has been granted, you have the right to use the “®” registered trademark symbol in conjunction with your trademark.
 Unlike the “TM” symbol, the registered trademark symbol provides notice that your mark is federally registered.

 - A trademark that’s been registered for over five years may become “incontestable” by filing a Section 15 Declaration of Incontestability, which makes it extremely difficult for third-parties to challenge.

 Need Assistance with USPTO Trademark Registration?

-I’m US trademark attorney Morris Turek.
-If you have questions about the USPTO trademark registration process, are unsure if federal trademark registration is right for you, or are thinking about working with a dedicated and experienced trademark attorney to help prepare and submit your trademark application, please do not hesitate to contact me for a free consultation.
+I’m experienced US trademark attorney Morris Turek.
+If you have questions about the USPTO trademark registration process, are unsure if federal trademark registration is right for you, or are thinking about working with a dedicated and reliable trademark attorney to help prepare and submit your trademark application, please do not hesitate to contact me for a free consultation.
 I can be reached by phone at (314) 749-4059, by email at email@example.com, or by filling out the simple contact form found below.
 I look forward to providing any trademark assistance you may need.